andynguyen1309/seo-underwriting-fee-analysis/README.md

 👉 Interpretation:
 Underwriting fees are stable over time, with no major structural shifts expected

-## 🌳 Variable Importance
+e) Variable Importance
-Decision tree model used to assess predictor importance
+- Decision tree model used to assess predictor importance

-Key result:

-Market value is the most important factor
-Followed by issue size and deal characteristics
+- Key result: Market value is the most important factor, followed by issue size and deal characteristics

 👉 Confirms robustness of regression findings